double-great/accessibility-scan-action/README.md

 - `baselineFile`: File path to baseline file.

 - `outDir`: The output directory to save the accessibility report.
 Default: `_accessibility-reports`.

+- `inputUrls`: Additional URLs to scan, seperated by a comma.
 <!-- END GENERATED DOCUMENTATION -->